Teaching MEDIA LITERACY SKILLS in a Fake News World (Grades K-12)Presented by Kristen Mattson |

 Consultation Available

-Kristen Mattson will be available at the seminar for consultation regarding your questions and the unique needs of your own program.
+Kristen Mattson will be available for consultation regarding your questions and the unique needs of your own program.

 On-Site Training Guarantee